View Larger Version of Parthian Map

-Also known as the Arsacid empire, Parthia became a world power in 247 B.C.
-Arsaces I, the Parni tribe's leader, began Parthia's rise to dominance by conquering the northeast region of Iran.
+Also known as the Arsacid empire, the Parthians became a world power in 247 B.C.
+Arsaces I, the Parni tribe's leader, began its rise to dominance by conquering the northeast region of Iran.
 At the time of its conquest the province was in rebellion against the Seleucids.
-The Parthian empire reached the height of its power under Mithridates II (123–88 B.C.) when it controlled 1.1 million square miles (2.84 million square kilometers) of territory.
-It is considered the 10th largest and most powerful ancient world power.
+It reached the height of its power under Mithridates II (123–88 B.C.) when it controlled 1.1 million square miles (2.84 million square kilometers) of territory.
+The Parthian Empire is considered the 10th largest and most powerful ancient world power.

-There is, suprisingly, a Semitic-Israel connection to David's royal household that exists in the royal family of Parthia.
-The Arsacids, who ruled Parthia, were Jewish descendants of Phares and King David.
+There is, surprisingly, a Semitic-Israel connection to David's royal household that exists in the royal ruling family of this world power.
+The Arsacid dynasty of rule were Jewish descendants of Phares and King David.
 Israelite tribe and clan names are found throughout the area they controlled.
 The capital city of the Parthian empire was named after Abraham's only son through Sarah - Isaac.

-Rome and Parthia battled each other for dominance and supremacy in a series of conflicts.
+Rome battled this east of the Euphrates River power for dominance and supremacy in a series of conflicts.
 These conflicts ran from 66 B.C. to 217 A.D - a span of 281 years!
-For a period of time Parthia's power so rivaled that of Rome's that the Romans actually FEARED it!
+For a period of time the power wielded by the Parthians so rivaled that of Rome's that the Romans actually FEARED it!

 Josephus, the well-known ancient Jewish historian, states that Parthia was so powerful that they forced Herod the Great, just before the Romans made him king of Palestine, to run so as not to be killed!